 At an astounding 4,300m above sea level, The El Tatio geysers are the world’s highest geyser field.
 The best time to visit the geysers is early in the morning where the icy morning temperatures prevent the steam from the geysers from evaporating.
 While the temperature starts at around -11 or sometimes colder, by the time the sun rises, you’ll definitely feel a quick temperature change.
 Speaking of sun rises, the El Tatio Geysers is one of the most magical places to witness the sun rise; the sun’s rays cut through the clouds and shine through the steam from the geysers, creating a stunning visual.

 The Atacama Desert features some of the oldest mummies and artefacts in the world.
 Mummies naturally created by the extremely dry climate and soil conditions dating back as early as 7020B.C have been found.
-In addition, the Chinchorro culture began mummifying its deceased members over 2000 years before the Egyptians; human modified mummies from 5050BC have been found.
+In addition, the Chinchorro culture began mummifying its deceased members over 2000 years before the Egyptians; human modified mummies from as early as 5050BC were found.

 Within the Atacama you can also visit the Incan fortress at Pukará de Quitor, built in the 12th century but taken over by Spain in the 16th century.
 Furthermore, carved into the orange rocks at Yerbas Buenas you’ll find over 1,000 prehistoric petroglyphs, many of which resemble native animals including llamas and flamingos.